RedHatInsights/insights-frontend-builder-common/README.md

 This script is run automatically from Jenkins each time a frontend is deployed to `Prod`.
-It clears out all of the old cached versions of the application to make sure users are served up-to-date content
+It clears out all of the old cached versions of the application to make sure users are served up-to-date content.

 ### To Run